 Saving Plots to File

-Sometimes, you'll want to save your plots for later, such as to include them in a report or share with a colleague.
+Sometimes, you’ll need to save your plots for later use — whether to include them in reports, presentations, or share them with others.

 Saving the Current Plot